 Waist Watchers Banquet

 Buy a raw beefsteak tomato in December and store it in the coldest part of the refrigerator until ready to use.
 Slice off the top and hollow out the insides, then stuff it with tuna salad.
-Serve nestle the tomato into the cottage cheese, then drizzle the entire dish with tuna juice.
+Nestle the tomato into the cottage cheese, then drizzle the entire dish with tuna juice.

 Who says just because you’re on a diet doesn’t mean you can’t enjoy your favorite foods?
 Grill a turkey or bison burger patty for 20 minutes to ensure all the fat is rendered.
 Serve on top of iceberg lettuce, then top with cottage cheese and Jell-O. Serve with 46 salt packets, and one packet of pepper.